 Restricted contributions including grants are initially deferred and subsequently recognized as revenue in the year in which the related expenses are incurred by the Corporation.
-Restricted contributions used for the purchase of capital assets are deferred and amortized to revenue at a rate corresponding with the amortization rate for the related capital assets.
+Contributions restricted for the purchase of tangible capital assets are deferred and amortized to revenue at a rate corresponding with the amortization rate for the related tangible capital assets.